What does emotional intelligence have to do with powerful communication?

 If you’re not sure how you come off when communicating i.e. shy, loud, direct, indirect, etc, you can also get feedback from your peers about how they interpret what you say or your facial expressions.

 It’s important to be aware of the non-verbal message you are sending out in social situations.
-If you want to learn how to elevate your non-verbal communications, check out our e-course on mastering non-verbal communication.

 3. How To Get Better At Emotional Intelligence